 Click on an image for a larger view.

-- Huts: 4 nights.
+- Huts: 5 nights.
 The huts are comfortable but basic and have 20-80 beds (rooms with 4-10 beds, male/female mixed).
 There is no electricity or running water in most of the huts, and bathrooms are outside.
+Each hut provides bunk beds, mattresses, pillows and blankets, and you will need to bring your own sleeping bag.

-- Kebnekaise Mountain Station: 1 night, shared bathroom.
+- Kebnekaise Mountain Station: 1 night, double occupancy, shared bathroom.
+Rooms at the Mountain Station are heated and have electricity.

 DEPOSIT REQUIRED PER PERSON: $750